 Factsheet: Futile or Non-Beneficial Treatment

-Where medical treatment is considered to be futile, non-beneficial or not in a person’s best interests, a decision may be made to withhold or withdraw it.
-However, an older person, their family and/or health professionals may disagree about what futility means and when treatment is non-beneficial.
+When medical treatment is considered to be futile, of no benefit or not in a person’s best interests, a decision may be made to withhold or withdraw it.
+However, an older person, their family and/or health professionals may disagree about when treatment is futile or non-beneficial.
 This can make these decisions complex.
-This factsheet explains key legal principles about futile or non-beneficial treatment.
+This factsheet explains the law on futile or non-beneficial treatment.

 Clarifying the law

 - What futile or non-beneficial treatment is

 - Who decides if treatment is futile or non-beneficial, and how

 - When a decision to withhold or withdraw futile or non-beneficial treatment can be made